Rapid Review: Hypercalcemia

 Hypercalcemia

-- Patient will be complaining of bone pain (Bones), kidney stones (Stones), abdominal pain (Groans), lethargy, psychosis (Psychiatric overtones)
+- Sx: bone pain (bones), kidney stones (stones), abdominal pain (groans), lethargy, psychosis (psychiatric overtones)

 - Malignancy (most common inpatient cause)